Techtonica/curriculum/react-js/react-part-2.md

 - A hidden text which will only be displayed when correct button is clicked.
 - A message tag which display the status of the game whether the person has _won_ or _lost_ the game.
 - A reset button which will reset the state of the game.
-  **_Hint :-_**
-- Only those tags whose state is changing will be kept in state.
+  **Hint :- 1.
+Only those tags whose state is changing will be kept in state.
-- Use of conditions in React.
+  2. Use of conditions in React.**

 ### Supplemental Materials